Top 4 Reasons to Pursue a Career in Construction

 In fact, the residential construction industry is one of the few sectors where demand for new workers is rising.
 According to the Bureau of Labor Statistics and NAHB analysis, the number of open construction sector jobs (on a seasonally adjusted basis) increased to 232,000 in July 2017.

 Some of the most popular construction trades, including:

 Residential construction workers consistently express high job satisfaction and salaries remain competitive with other industries.
 The top 25% in most construction trades professions earn at least $60,000 annually.

 The Winnegamie Home Builders Association awards scholarships and tool grants to area students.
 For more information about the scholarships click here or call WHBA at 920-235-2962.

-Construction Program Scholarship Application pdf click here (227 KB) 2017 Application
+Construction Program Scholarship Application for the 2019 pdf Scholarship Application, 2019 (257 KB)

 Resources for Students